-In other parts of the world, the laws guiding this practice isn’t clear.
+In other parts of the world, the laws guiding this practice aren’t clear.
 The United Kingdom, for one, submit to 2016’s GDPR (the General Data Protection Regulation) and 2003’s PECR (the Privacy and Electronic Communications Regulations).
 These regulations forbid businesses from sending emails without the consent of the recipient.

 A country with such a law could find you guilty of violating the national laws if you send an email without the receiver’s permission.
 Hence, care needs to be taken when buying an email list.